“It’s a good question,” I told him, “We could ask my Magic 8-Ball, but it’s in the car and I don’t feel like getting up.”

-Oh, it was fairly accurate when asking questions like, “Should I take the 405 northbound to Santa Monica?”
-But there is nothing more frustrating than trying to shake a Magic 8-ball and read an answer while driving a stick shift in rush hour traffic.
-Especially when it tells you to “Concentrate and ask again.”
-Believe me.
+I know what you’re thinking.
+The portable navigation system I was using in my 1997 Honda Civic had gone on the fritz, and so I was using the 8-ball as a stand-in.
+Talk about a bad idea.
+Oh, sure … it was fairly accurate on mundane questions like, “Should I take the freeway or surface streets to Santa Monica?”
+But there’s nothing more frustrating than trying to shake a Magic 8-ball and then read the answer while driving a stick shift in rush-hour traffic — especially after it tells you to “Concentrate and ask again.”

 The Price-to-Rent Ratio

-The P/R is not perfect because the varied mix of homes affects the median price.
+The P/R ratio is not perfect because the varied mix of homes affects the median price.
 It also can’t tell you if a particular house is appropriately priced.

 Still I think it is a terrific way to get a back of the envelope estimate as to whether it’s better to rent or buy.

-Calculating the P/R Ratio Is Simple
+Calculating the P/R Ratio Is Simple!

 Just for fun, let’s use the P/R ratio to see whether it would be better to buy or rent houses in my neighborhood.

-P/R = (Median home price)/(12 x monthly rent), or
+P/R = (Median home price)/(12 x monthly rent)

-P/R = ($450,000)/(12 x $2300), so
+P/R = ($550,000)/(12 x $2300)

-P/R = 16
+P/R = 20

-For example, it is important to consider the length of time you plan on living in the home, and your willingness to tackle typical homeowner duties like mowing the lawn, shoveling snow off of the sidewalk, and other general home maintenance activities.
+Of course, the P/R ratio is really meant to guide you on the timing of your purchase.
+When it comes time for deciding whether or not buying a home is right for you, you should also consider other factors including things like: the length of time you plan on living in the home, recreational benefits of your community, and your willingness to tackle typical homeowner duties like mowing the lawn, shoveling snow off of the sidewalk, and other general home maintenance activities.
 You’ll also want to make sure that you have saved enough money — not only to cover the required down payment, but also additional savings to cover surprises that will inevitably pop up from time to time.